 For more information, contact: Mr. Doug Ray, S.J., or call (203) 254-4000 ext.
 3266.

 Kairos, adapted to mean "God's time", is an intensive, three day, weekend experience that invites close examination of our relationships with God, ourselves, and others in a communal and reflective setting.
-This Catholic & Ignatian Retreat welcomes students of all faiths as well as those with no particular faith background and is open to anyone who has not attended a Kairos Retreat before.
+This Catholic & Ignatian Retreat welcomes students of all faiths as well as those with no particular faith background.

 If you have participated in a Kairos Retreat before, we welcome you to the Fairfield University Kairos Community.
 You are encouraged to apply to be a Kairos leader and participate in Community activities, such as Fourth Day, which occur, regularly throughout each semester.